softimpulse/gitintro/git-handson.md

 ## Preparation

-`sudo apt install git markdown rsync python-pil meld gitk; sudo apt install python-grip; sudo apt install grip` - some of these might be installed but it doesnt hurt, one of the grip commands will fail.
+`sudo apt install git markdown rsync python-pil meld gitk;` - some of these might be installed but it doesnt hurt, one of the grip commands will fail.

 ```
 git config --global user.email "b.simpson@springfield.com"